Collective Arbitrage and the Value of Cooperation: The Setting

-In the classical setting we have the following definition and characterisation of absence of arbitrage for agent $i$. \begin{definition} $\,$
+In the classical setting we have the following definition and characterization of absence of arbitrage for agent $i$ and for the global market. \begin{definition} $\,$

-\begin{itemize} \item Classical No Arbitrage Condition for agent $i$.
+\begin{itemize} \item Classical No Arbitrage Condition for agent $i$:

-Definition \eqref{eq:NAi} can be equivalently formulated as by classical truncation arguments. \item Classical No Global Arbitrage Condition.
+\item Classical No Global Arbitrage Condition.
 Let $K$ represent the set of time $T$ stochastic integrals, with $\mathbb F$-predictable integrands, with respect to all the assets $\{X^1, \dots , X^J \}$ (the global filtration $\mathbb F$ was introduced at the beginning of Section \ref{setting}).
 Let $M $ be the set of martingale measures, with bounded densities, for the whole market $\{X^1, \dots , X^J \}$ with respect to the filtration $\mathbb F$.
 We say that there is No Global Arbitrage, denoted with $\mathbf{NA}$, if there is no classical arbitrage in the whole market $\{X^1, \dots , X^J \}$:

 \end{itemize} \end{definition}

 \begin{theorem}[Fundamental Theorem of Asset Pricing (FTAP) - Dalang-Morton-Willinger] In our discrete time setting